network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 scheduled for sending causes artificial latency, which affects user-experience the same way the "traditional" bufferbloat does.

-Finally, measuring bufferbloat requires to fill the buffers of the bottleneck and when buffer occupancy is at its peak, the latency measurement needs to be done.
+Finally, measuring bufferbloat requires us to fill the buffers of the bottleneck and when buffer occupancy is at its peak, the latency measurement needs to be done.
 Achieving this in a reliable and reproducible way is not easy.
 First, one needs to ensure that buffers are actually full for a sustained period of time to allow for repeated latency measurements in this particular state.
-Filling of the buffers should happen with standard transport layer traffic - typical for the end-user’s use of the network - and thus is subject to the transport’s congestion control, implying rate-reduction which reduces the buffering in the network.
+Filling of the buffers should happen with standard transport layer traffic - typical for the end-user's use of the network - and thus is subject to the transport's congestion control, implying rate-reduction which reduces the buffering in the network.
 The amount of bufferbloat is thus constantly fluctuating and a reliable measurement requires to overcome these fluctuations.